marcdime/Python-to-MS-SQL-server/README.md

 # Python-to-MS-SQL-server
 Pilote pyodbc package to execute/send queries and retrieve data.

-The aim of this tutorial is to use pyodbc package to send a request to the server in order to extract a pivot table from the data survey_DB database (based on the table called SurveyStructure).
+The aim of this tutorial is to use pyodbc package to send a request to the server in order to retrieve  data into a pivot table from the data in *survey_DB* database based on the *rules* defined in a table called *SurveyStructure*.

 Second purpose is to create a trigger in the python program running behind which update the extracted information each time there is an update of the dababase structure.